What is Carbon?

 Physical and Biological role:

 Carbon dioxide (CO2) a form of carbon is an essential element present in the air and in the water for sustaining life on earth.
 Photosynthesis by green plants takes their energy from the sun in order to break down water into oxygen and hydrogen.
-The living organisms who cannot photosynthesis are bounds to rely on other living organisms in order to consume their minimum requirements of carbon dioxide molecules.
-Thus a balance of carbon and oxygen is necessary for the survival of almost all living organisms on this planet.
+The living organisms who cannot perform photosynthesis are bound to rely on other living organisms in order to consume their minimum requirements of carbon dioxide molecules.
+Thus, a balance of carbon and oxygen is necessary for the survival of almost all living organisms on this planet.